ucsb-cs8-m18/ucsb-cs8-m18.github.io/_info/syllabus.md

 This course moves quickly.
 So attendance is very important.
 This is even more true in the summer.

-Missing homework: Drop the lowest 1
+Missing homework: Drop the lowest one
 -------------------------------------------------------

 If you miss a class, you miss the opportunity for the points on that homework that was due.

-Period.
+I will

-There is no makeup.
-In lieu of providing a makeup opportunity, I will drop the lowest homework grade (which may be zeros if you miss an assignment.)
+drop the lowest homework grade (which may be zeros if you miss an assignment.)
 Each homework will be of equal weight, regardless of the total points